 Husbands hose Mercs, lawns and herringbone drives

-watering the bitter fruits of their suburban lives.
+watering the fruits of their suburban lives.

-all permafrost, permatan and permanently forty.
+permatan, permafrost and permanently forty.

-it’s hard to believe I once walked the same path.
+hard to believe I once walked the same path.

-Armani, Gucci, Rolex, I thought I couldn’t lose
+Armani, Gucci, Rolex, thought I couldn’t lose

 don’t ever mix cocaine, slow horses and booze.

-So my brilliant career ended a total botch
+My less than brilliant career ended a total botch

 no golden handshake and no golden watch.